samid737/scrambledev/_posts/2017-11-22-oop-camera-lock-trimtabs-json-data-formatting.md

 This is not limited to aircraft, so ground objects, missiles and other objects can also be tracked, but they don't exist yet.

 ## Trimtabs
-It is now completely possible to add A wing surface of any size, shape (theoretical shape that is) at any location.
+It is now completely possible to add a wing surface of any size, shape (theoretical shape that is) at any location.
 This provides the possibility to add [canards](http://www.boldmethod.com/images/learn-to-fly/aircraft-systems/canards/primary-eurofighter.jpg), elevators, flaps, and  trim devices such as trim tabs:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AYJOnxcYpjA" frameborder="0" gesture="media" allowfullscreen></iframe>

 Note that I did not use any autopilot at all, the aircraft is level purely by trimming.
-This features kind of gives you A hint at what I'm up to next , since large airplanes need trim devices  to reduce the amount of input required by the pilot using the elevator.
-It would also make A perfect test of the above.
+This features kind of gives you a hint at what I'm up to next , since large airplanes need trim devices  to reduce the amount of input required by the pilot using the elevator.
+It would also make a perfect test of the above.
 Everything is according to plans:

 ![EVILLAUG](https://images1.memedroid.com/images/UPLOADED18/5084f26e8ccda.jpeg)